Alix Didier Fils-Aimé

-Alix Didier Fils-Aimé (/fr/; born 14 November 1971) is a Haitian businessman serving as the acting Prime Minister of Haiti since 2024, succeeding Garry Conille who was fired by the Transitional Presidential Council the same day.
+Alix Didier Fils-Aimé (/ht/; born 14 November 1971) is a Haitian businessman and politician who has served as the acting prime minister of Haiti since 2024, and became the country’s sole leader following the dissolution of the Transitional Presidential Council, starting on 7 February 2026.

-Biography
+Early life and education

-Fils-Aimé owns a chain of dry cleaning stores.
-He studied at Boston University.
+Fils-Aimé studied at Boston University.
+He owns a chain of dry cleaning stores.

+Business career

 From 1999 to 2011 he was the president of Hainet, one of the internet providers in Haiti.
-The company became insolvent and sold its asset in 2013.
-He is member of the founders of the Haitian des Enterprises de Technologies de l'Information et de la Communication (ATIC), a Haitian organization to promote and increase the technology systems.
+The company became insolvent and sold its assets in 2013.
+He is one of the founders of the Association des Entreprises de Technologies de l'Information et de la Communication (ATIC).

-Alix Didier Fils-Aimé was a member of the board of Banque de l’Union Haïtienne (BUH) until his nomination as Prime Minister of Haiti.
-He replaced Eddy Deeb, who resigned following sanctions imposed by the Canadian and Dominican Republic governments on his brother, Reynold Deeb.
+Fils-Aimé was a member of the board of Banque de l’Union Haïtienne (BUH), where he replaced Eddy Deeb, until his nomination as Prime Minister of Haiti.

 He was the president of the Chamber of Commerce of Haiti in the government of former president Michel Martelly.
 He ran for a seat in the Senate for the Vérité party in 2015.

+Acting Prime Minister

+On 10 November 2024, he succeeded Garry Conille as acting Prime Minister of Haiti.
+Conille was fired by the Transitional Presidential Council the same day.

+On 23 January 2026, the Transitional Presidential Council attempted to fire Fils-Aimé, seeking a replacement within thirty days.
+However, Laurent Saint-Cyr, chairman of the Transitional Presidential Council, refused to sign and publish the motion on Le Moniteur that would have removed him.
+After the mandate of the Transitional Presidential Council expired on 7 February 2026, powers were handed over to Fils-Aimé.

+On 23 February 2026, the "National Pact for Stability and the Organization of Elections" was signed by a number of political parties and civil society groups to support Fils-Aimé as the sole executive of Haiti until the next election is held.